espressif/esp-idf/docs/api-reference/peripherals/touch_pad.rst

 * :cpp:func:`touch_pad_read`
 * :cpp:func:`touch_pad_read_filtered`

 They may be used to characterize particular touch pad design by checking the range of sensor readings when a pad is touched or released.
-This information is then used to establish the touch threshold.
+This information can be then used to establish the touch threshold.

 .. note::